Pregnancy Pilates Workouts for 1st, 2nd and 3rd Trimester

 6. Are excessively overweight or obese.

-Pregnancy Pilates Workout 20 minutes
+Pilates Workout 20 minutes

 So you just found out that you are pregnant.
 And now you are wondering if you can do a prenatal Pilates workout in the 1st Trimester of Pregnancy?

 Visit PregActive pregnancy for more workouts.
 Yes you can!
-BUT it must be safe and suitable for your stage of pregnancy and the workout you do must be taught by a qualified and experienced PregActive pregnancy fitness instructor.
+BUT it must be safe and suitable for your stage of pregnancy and the workout you do must be taught by a qualified and experienced PregActive pregnancy fitness instructor

 Can I Still Attend Traditional Pilates Classes ?